vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

 If you examine the `MontyExperiment` class, the parent class of `MontySupervisedObjectPretrainingExperiment`, you will notice that there are related methods like `{pre,post}_epoch`, and `{pre,post}_episode`. **With inheritance or mixin classes, you can use these methods to customize what happens before during and after each epoch, or episode.** For example, `MontySupervisedObjectPretrainingExperiment` reimplements `pre_episode` and `post_epoch` to provide extra functionality specific to pretraining experiments.
 Also notice that each method contains calls to a logger.
 Logger classes can also be customized to log specific information at each control point.
 Finally, we save a model with the `save_state_dict` method at the end of each epoch.
 All told, the sequence of method calls goes something like

+- `MontyExperiment.run`
   - `MontyExperiment.train` (loops over epochs)
     - Do pre-train logging.
     - `MontyExperiment.run_epoch` (loops over episodes)
       - `MontyExperiment.pre_epoch`
         - Do pre-epoch logging.
       - `MontyExperiment.run_episode` (loops over steps)
         - `MontyExperiment.pre_episode`
           - Do pre-episode logging.
         - `Monty.step`
         - `MontyExperiment.post_episode`
           - Update object model in memory.
           - Do post-episode logging
       - `MontyExperiment.post_epoch`
         - `MontyExperiment.save_state_dict`.
         - Do post-epoch logging.
     - Do post-train logging.

 and **this is exactly the procedure that was executed when you ran `python run.py experiment=tutorial/first_experiment`.** (Please note that we're writing `MontyExperiment` in the above sequence rather than `MontySupervisedObjectPretrainingExperiment` for the sake of generality).
-When we run Monty in evaluation mode, the same sequence of calls is initiated by `MontyExperiment.evaluate` minus the model updating step in `MontyExperiment.post_episode`.
+When we run Monty in evaluation mode, `MontyExperiment.run` calls `MontyExperiment.evaluate`, resulting in the same sequence of calls minus the model updating step in `MontyExperiment.post_episode`.
 See [here](../../how-monty-works/experiment.md) for more details on epochs, episodes, and steps.

 ## Model